Lawyers for Brexit whistleblowers say there is evidence Vote Leave broke law

 “We consider that there is a prima facie case that the following electoral offences were committed by Vote Leave in the EU referendum campaign and that these require urgent investigation,” the lawyers said.

-They listed the offences as authorizing expenses that it ought to have known would exceed election spending limits.
+They listed the offences as authorising expenses that it ought to have known would exceed election spending limits.

 “We consider that there would be realistic prospects of convictions of these offences,” the lawyers said.